Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 Up to this point, designing the logo was nothing more than collecting requirements and trying to translate them to visual elements—a diligent but routine piece of work.
 Now came the fun part: exploring and finding a solution within the confines of the requirements.

 In the following paragraphs, I will mostly focus on the ideas that worked.
-Rest assured that it was not as straight forward and smooth as it might appear below.
+Rest assured that it was not as straightforward and smooth as it might appear below.
 There certainly were ideas that led to a useless result.
 More than once I followed down a path to find out that I could not make an idea work out and had to start over—which is a perfectly normal part of the design process.
 In some cases one can come back to an earlier draft to take different approaches, basically branching off different designs from a common base design.
 Let me get back to this in the end when discussing the value of exaggeration.

 ### Starting With Symbolism